Building scalable real-time systems starts with choosing the right foundation.

 demo_sup:start_link().

 The last thing left to do is just create a handler for websocket connections.
-It a regular Erlang module but in should be “inherited” from cowboy_websocket_handler.
-Erlang behaviours are great because they have well defined interface: set of callback functions with custom implementation but with defined input and output.
-So, for cowboy_websocket_handler these functions are:
+It is a regular Erlang module but it should be “inherited” from the cowboy_websocket_handler.
+Erlang behaviours are great because they have a well defined interface: a set of callback functions with custom implementation but with defined input and output.
+For the Erlang Cowboy WebSocket implementation, these functions are:

-• init – init websocket connection (see below)
+• init/2 — initializes the connection (see below)

 DispatchWs = cowboy_router:compile([